 Huw David joined the RAI in October 2011 and was appointed Director of Development in January 2015.
 He leads and manages the Institute's multi-million pound fundraising campaign.
 Before working at the RAI, he was a regular visitor as a student while completing a doctorate in Anglo-American history at Lincoln College, Oxford.

 He has recently completed a research project with Tate Britain on Thomas Gainsborough, with a major new assessment of one of the painter's early portraits.
 His doctoral thesis, 'The Atlantic at Work: Britain and South Carolina’s Trading Networks, c.
 1730-1790', explored how trade shaped politics in the era of the American Revolution.
 During his doctorate, Huw convened the RAI's Graduate Seminar in American History and organised an international conference at the Institute: 'Building an American Empire, 1783 - 1861'.

-He is a Governor of a local primary school and a member of the school's resources and finance committee, and at the RAI has worked extensively in outreach activities with local schools.
+He is a Governor of a local village primary school and a member of the school's resources and finance committee, and at the RAI has worked extensively in outreach activities with local schools.

 Huw David left the RAI in March 2019 to take up the role of Development Director at Wolfson College.